 Kohler is a very small village located in the state of Wisconsin.
 With a population of 2,235 people and just one neighborhood, Kohler is the 299th largest community in Wisconsin.
-Much of the housing stock in Kohler was built prior to World War II, making it one of the older and more historic villages in the country.
+Kohler has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Kohler real estate is some of the most expensive in Wisconsin, although Kohler house values don't compare to the most expensive real estate in the U.S.